-- promote quality, flexibility, and innovation in VET - promote Australia's reputation for VET locally and overseas - provide a VET system that meets Australia's social and economic needs - protect students undertaking or proposing to undertake VET in Australia - ensure access to accurate information regarding the quality of VET.
+- provide national consistency in regulation of the VET sector, using a standards-based quality framework and a risk-based approach - promote quality, flexibility, and innovation in VET - promote Australia's reputation for VET locally and overseas - provide a VET system that meets Australia's social and economic needs - protect students undertaking or proposing to undertake VET in Australia - ensure access to accurate information regarding the quality of VET.

-How the Standa ards for VET Accredited Courses 2021 benefit Australia's VET sector Students Students achieve up-to-date skills and knowledge that meet industry needs.
+How the Standa rds for VET Accredited Courses 2021 benefit Australia's VET sector: Students Students achieve up-to-date skills and knowledge that meet industry needs.
 Students have access to nationally recognised training that is based on industry needs.
 Industry ✓ Industry is involved in shaping responsive nationally recognised training that meets identified training gaps in their sector. ✓ VET accredited courses can be aligned to the membership requirements, or recognition requirements, of industry associations or peak bodies.
-Government ✓ VET accredited courses do not duplicate training package content, but provide nationally recognised training in response to industry needs. ✓ The Standards for VET Accredited Courses 2021 provide confidence in the quality of VET accredited courses. ✓ VET accredited courses can be accredited with an AQF qualification outcome, resulting in increased access to qualification outcomes for students.
+Government ✓ VET accredited courses do not duplicate training package content but provide nationally recognised training in response to industry needs. ✓ The Standards for VET Accredited Courses 2021 provide confidence in the quality of VET accredited courses. ✓ VET accredited courses can be accredited with an AQF qualification outcome, resulting in increased access to qualification outcomes for students.
 Community Community organisations are involved in shaping responsive nationally recognised training that meets identified training gaps in their sector.
 Community organisations can develop courses with a specific vocational outcome.
-Providers ✓ Providers can apply to accredit a course in cases where they identify a vocational, education, legislative, enterprise or community need that is not addressed by an existing training package.
+Providers Providers can apply to accredit a course in cases where they identify a vocational, education, legislative, enterprise or community need that is not addressed by an existing training package.
 Accredited courses, including units of competency are developed using national templates making them familiar for trainers and assessors that use a variety of nationally recognised training products.